 California Penal Code section 832.7 has long made most peace officer personnel records confidential and exempt from disclosure under the California Public Records Act ("CPRA").
-Senate Bill 1421 ("SB 1421") amendments to this section, which became effective January 1, 2019, require disclosure of certain peace officer personnel records in response to CPRA requests.
+Senate Bill 1421 ("SB 1421") aAmendments to this section, which became effective January 1, 2019, now-require disclosure of certain peace officer personnel records in response to CPRA requests, under the CPRA.
 Senate Bill 16 (SB 16), which became effective January 1, 2022, further amended Cal.
 Penal Code § 832.7 to broaden the categories of disclosable documents.
-These protocols provide guidance for the types of records and redactions that apply.
+These protocols provides guidance for the types of records and redactions that apply.